-Payments to Mr. Newsom and Mr. Griffith in the event of a termination of employment with the Bank or upon a "change in control" (as defined in the employment agreements) are described above in "Employment Agreement with Cory T. Newsom," "Employment Agreement with Curtis C. Griffith," and payments for Mr. Newsom, Mr. Griffith and Mr. Crockett are described above in "Deferred Compensation."
+Payments to Mr. Newsom and Mr. Griffith in the event of a termination of employment with the Bank or upon a "change in control" (as defined in the employment agreements) are described above in "Employment Agreement with Cory T. Newsom," and "Employment Agreement with Curtis C. Griffith."
+Payments to Mr. Crockett in the event of a termination of employment with the Bank in connection with a "change in control" (as defined in the Severance Plan) are described above in "Executive Change in Control Severance Plan."
+In addition, certain payments in connection with a termination of employment with the Bank or death for Mr. Newsom, Mr. Griffith and Mr. Crockett are described above in "Deferred Compensation."
+Equity awards granted to our executive officers under the 2019 Plan generally vest upon (i) the executive officer's disability (as defined in the 2019 Plan), (ii) the executive officer's death, and (iii) immediately prior to a "change in control" (as defined in the 2019 Plan).